thiagolsfortunato/runner-installation/README.md

 This helm chart will install Codefresh runner into your Kubernetes cluster.
 For additional information regarding "Codefresh Runner" look here: [https://codefresh.io/docs/docs/administration/codefresh-runner/](https://codefresh.io/docs/docs/administration/codefresh-runner/)

-This helm chart support both Helm2 and Helm3.

 ## Prerequisite
 1. If you are working on air-gapped environment (without internet access), make sure to push the image "codefresh/cli" into your local registry before proceeding with the installation, And set `installer.image` to your local repository.